 - The solution you want the DOE to provide

-Please keep one copy for your own records.
+Please keep the email for your own records.

 If you request an impartial hearing, DOE staff will contact you to schedule a meeting about the issues in your complaint.
 This meeting is called the “Resolution Meeting.”
 This is an opportunity to discuss your complaint and reach an agreement.
 If you do not reach agreement on any or all of the issues in your complaint, a hearing will be held.